Lupus Unveiled: Demystifying the Complexities of an Enigmatic Illness

 Lupus is a highly variable disease, and its symptoms can range from mild to severe.
 Some of the most common symptoms of lupus include:

 1. Fatigue: Overwhelming fatigue is a hallmark symptom of lupus.
-Many individuals with lupus extreme tiredness, even after getting an adequate amount of rest.
+Many individuals with lupus experience extreme tiredness, even after getting an adequate amount of rest.

 2. Joint pain and swelling: Lupus often causes joint pain, stiffness, and swelling.
 The joints may become red and warm to the touch, and the pain can range from mild to debilitating.